 We administer several federal programs that provide healthy food to children including the National School Lunch Program, School Breakfast Program, Child and Adult Care Food Program, Summer Food Service Program, and Fresh Fruit and Vegetable Program.
 Each of these programs helps fight hunger and obesity by reimbursing organizations such as schools, child care centers, and after-school programs for providing healthy meals to children.
 Learn more about United States Department of Agriculture (USDA) School Meal regulations.

-Fresh Fruits & Vegetables Program (FFVP) provides an opportunity to receive funding for fresh fruits and vegetables in schools.
+Fresh Fruits and Vegetables Program (FFVP) provides an opportunity to receive funding for fresh fruits and vegetables in schools.
 This program is an effective and creative way of introducing fresh fruits and vegetables as healthy snack options to children.
 Elementary Schools with 50% or more eligible for free or reduced-price meals are eligible to participate.
 Schools that participate in the program will be able to offer free fruits and vegetables to students during the school day.
 Several schools in Vermont will be selected to participate.
 For more information, email Cheryl Rogers or call (802) 479-1360.

 USDA regulations require that School Food Authorities (SFAs) follow procurement practices that allow for fair and open competition when purchasing any goods or services with funds from the non-profit school food service account.
 USDA regulations specify that purchases below a small purchase threshold may be conducted using an informal procurement method.
 State of Vermont regulations set the small purchase threshold at $25,000.
 Local Supervisory Unions, Towns, or School Districts may set lower small purchase thresholds.